Work-Study and What to Know

 Work-Study is a smart and experiential way to go about financing your education at Berkeley.
 Below are some frequently asked questions regarding the program and the ability to find a job that is right for you.

 1. What is work-study?

-Work-study is a federally subsidized hourly wage job program.
-For example, if a department pays you $13/hour, it costs their budget a net of $6.50/hour.
+Work-study is a need-based federal student aid program that gives you the opportunity to earn money through part-time employment.
+This program pays a portion of your wages, so this subsidy makes you very desirable to employers!
+For example, if a department pays you $16.50/hour, it costs their budget a net $8.25/hour.
 There are three advantages for the work-study student:

 The subsidy makes you a highly sought-after employee.